manuhg/learn/ml/eip/Assignment1.md

 | 5x5   | 3x3    | 3x3    |
 | 3x3   | 3x3    | 1x1    |

 #### Feature Maps

+Feature maps is a collection of features detected by kernels in a given layer of CNN, arranged spatially according the the region they were detected.
+Feature maps hence tell us which feature was found where.
+Hence further going deep in a CNN, feature map from previous layer(s) can be used to detect more complex features.
+Say for example to detect an Face, 												input => lines => curves => 2D shapes like circle,etc => eyes/nose/ears => Face.
+As receptive field increases, smaller features can be combined to yield more meaningful features.

 #### Feature Engineering (older computer vision concept)

+Earlier, in computer vision use of neural networks was not prevalent.
+Hence the questions of what features to be extracted at what layer and what to ignore was decided solely by the human/researcher.
+This required the researchers to have significant domain knowledge and intricacies and pitfalls.
+Failing which would fail the model.
+Hence evaluating of features and their contribution in yielding a desired output was termed as Feature Engineering.
+This was very crucial since features are the most important things that define the success or failure of a model.
+We can hence in short say, Feature engineering is deciding features for a computer vision model, based on domain knowledge and human experience and evaluating their contribution.

 #### Activation Function